 Print quality is outstanding.
 This should come as no surprise.
 Generally, resin 3D printers deliver better print quality than filament printers, and the Mars 2 Pro comes through.
 What's more prints generate quickly.
 The test print of two rooks took just over 2 hours to print.
 That's an impressive time, and about two times faster than the Mars Pro.
 Built quality is great with several touches that improve everyday use.
 The carbon filter successfully reduces an aroma, though it's still best to print in a well-ventilated room.
 A front-facing USB port means no fumbling around for the flash drive on the back of the unit.
-Disappointingly, the LCD screen is not user-replaceable.
-Moreover, the tempered glass protector as found on the Mars Pro and original Mars is absent.
+Disappointingly, the LCD screen is not protected by a tempered glass protector as found on the Mars Pro and original Mars.
 It's easier to scratch so you'll need to be extra careful.
+But the Elegoo Mars 2 Pro does in fact have a replaceable LCD screen lest it get damaged.
 That, and the lower pixel resolution, are the only downsides to an otherwise superb printer.

 - Cheap as chips

 - Fast printing speeds - about twice as fast as the previous-generation Elegoo Mars Pro

 - Great build quality - front-facing USB port, carbon filter for odor reduction, quiet linear rail